ZpRoc/GestureRecognition/README.md

 >   I combine 60 frames of images with 25 points (75 float numbers) per frame, so 4500 float numbers are combined into a vector sample.

 -   The composition of the sample needs to be optimized.
+-   May be able to form a two-dimensional matrix, then you can use convolution.

 >   The network architecture is based on `Multilayer Perceptron`.